 Please ensure your child learns this song and is ready to perform it in front of the Panel if they are recalled.

-During this stage, parents will be informed when their children need to be dropped off and collected, you may be asked to remain on site.
+During this stage, parents will be informed when their child(ren) need to be dropped off and collected, you may be asked to remain on site.

 Please remind your child if they are not successful this time, not to be upset or demotivated as there will always be other opportunities.
 We at The Kings will also reassure them.